arturo-collado-rosell/Doppler_Processing_using_machine_learning/README.md

 + In the requirement.txt file you will find the needed libraries to run all scripts.
 You can install it using pip, e.g. pip install requirement.txt

 ## Scripts
+In the script folder you will find different python scripts.
+In order to train the Neural Network, first, you need to generate the training data, then to train the NN and test it.
+You must to execute the scripts following the next order:
++ data_gen_ML_training.py -> This script will generate the training data, you can modify any parameter depending on your interest.
+The default parameters are the same as in the paper.
++ trainig_script.py -> This script will train and validate the NN.
+If you want you can modify de default NN model.
+This script will generate a folder with all the training and validation results, also with the trained NN model.

+## Testing the trained NN with diferent experiments